The Neighbors: Income

 ancestry (7.9%), along with some Italian ancestry residents

 (4.7%), among others.
 In addition, 15.7% of the residents of this neighborhood were

 The Neighbors: Languages

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the N Hague Ave / Fisher Rd

-neighborhood is English, spoken by 84.7% of households.
-Other important languages spoken here include Spanish, South Asian languages, Gujarati (native to the Indian state of Gujarat) and Chinese.
+neighborhood is English, spoken by 84.2% of households.
+Other important languages spoken here include Arabic, Spanish, Chinese and Mon-Khmer (the dominant language of Cambodia).